 Completion of the program of study within six years is expected for the Master's degrees.
-There is a two year maximum for the Master of Science in Organizational Leadership program and Master of Science in Physician Assistant Studies program.

 Completion of the program of study within eight years is expected for the doctorate degree.
 It is required that doctoral students remain continuously enrolled during dissertation work.
 Any extensions to this time frame may result in repeating coursework as recommended by the Graduate Student Policies Committee and approved by the Vice President for Academic Affairs or designee.
-Completion of Research (Proposal 1: Generating a Proposal and Research and Proposal 2: Data Collection and Analysis) are required before a dissertation student may seek research approval from his/her dissertation committee.
-Following the proposal courses, a student may have one semester to seek and gain research approval from his/her dissertation committee.
-After research is approved by the dissertation committee, students are eligible to begin taking Dissertation 999 credit hours.
-A maximum of six semesters (includes summer semesters) of Dissertation 999 credit hours are allowed.
-By the end of the sixth semester of Dissertation 999, a student must gain approval for their written dissertation and successfully defend their dissertation.
+Completion of Research (Proposal 1: Generating a Proposal and Research and Proposal 2: Data Collection and Analysis) are required before a dissertation student may seek research approval from his/her doctoral committee.
+Following the proposal courses, a student may have one semester to seek and gain research approval from his/her doctoral committee.
+After research is approved by the committee, students are eligible to begin taking Dissertation 999 credit hours.
+A maximum of six semesters of Dissertation 999 credit hours are allowed.
+By the end of the sixth semester of Dissertation 999, a student must gain approval for her or his written dissertation and successfully defend the dissertation.